ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 This component has FAST's `list-box` in its template to inherit the essential mouse and keyboard interactions required within the dropdown list.
 To use the list box, a component named `nimble-list-box` will be created with just the styling changed from [FAST List Box](https://github.com/microsoft/fast/tree/master/packages/web-components/fast-foundation/src/listbox) to match the nimble theme.
-Within its default slot, it gets `nimble-list-option` elements which is used to populate the list with the provided options.
+Within its default slot, it gets `nimble-list-option` elements which are used to populate the list with the provided options.

 This component is responsible for updating the options property by filtering the list of options provided by the parent component, which in this context is the
 `nimble-rich-text-editor`.
 When the options are updated, the component internally handles setting the selected index values within the list-box.